buchacm/buchacm.github.io/02publications.markdown

 permalink: /research/
 ---

 List of papers sorted by topics.
 Some papers are listed several times as they cover more than one topic.
-The list of papers in reverse chronological order is found in the <a href="https://github.com/buchacm/slides/blob/main/curriculumVitae2026.pdf" target="_blank" rel="noopener"> CV </a> and on my <a href="https://scholar.google.at/citations?user=o5gRvXMAAAAJ&hl=de&oi=ao" target="_blank" rel="noopener"> Google Scholar profile. </a> A summary of my research highlights is given in my research statement.
+The list of papers in reverse chronological order is found in the <a href="https://github.com/buchacm/slides/blob/main/curriculumVitae2026.pdf" target="_blank" rel="noopener"> CV </a> and on my <a href="https://scholar.google.at/citations?user=o5gRvXMAAAAJ&hl=de&oi=ao" target="_blank" rel="noopener"> Google Scholar profile. </a> A summary of my research highlights is given in my <a href="https://github.com/buchacm/slides/blob/main/researchStatementBuchacher.pdf" target="_blank" rel="noopener"> research statement. </a>

 __Elimination theory__